 - Look down at the compass and see where the needle points.

 This compass is pointing due North (also 0 degrees)

-- Turn your body while keeping the compass right in front of you.
+- Turn your body while keeping the compass in front of you.

 - Notice that as the compass rotates, the needle stays pointing the same direction.

-- Keep turning until the needle points East like the picture below, keeping the direction-of-travel arrow and North mark facing straight in front of you.
+- Keep turning until the needle points to East on the compass like the picture below, keeping the direction-of-travel arrow and North mark facing straight in front of you.

 - Important: This is a very common mistake!
 The compass needle is pointing towards East so I must be pointing East, right?
 No, no, no!